CALL FOR ART

 Suture Zone is looking for ‟art as a weapon" responding to the current cultural and social climate around them.

-Our inaugural project is the presentation of contemporary, reactionary art to the times we live in.
+Our inaugural project is the presentation of contemporary art in reaction to the distressing times in which we live.
 Under this broad general theme, Suture Zone will select art three times a year and display this work on our website and social channels with accompanying text and information.
 Selected artists receive and individual profile web page on the Suture Zone site.

 The second part of the project is to generate a yearly printed catalogue of some of the most impactful pieces to represent that year.